Percocet Withdrawal Center Using Modern Medicine

 Physiologically, after you continue to consume Percocet, your body releases hormones, called endorphins, which bind to pain receptors in the body to decrease pain response.
 Eventually, the overuse of the opioid will cause the body to stop the natural production of endorphins.
 At the same time, the body will also increase the number of those pain receptors that the endorphins bind to.
 In summary, overuse of Percocet will cause less natural endorphin release, and simultaneously increase the number of receptors as well.

 Over time, the body will require greater doses of the opioid to satisfy this up-regulation of receptors.
 If the individual does not supply the body with that increased demand, they will begin to experience unpleasant symptoms, known as “withdrawals”.
-Symptoms of withdrawal will last until the endorphin-receptor balance becomes restored, which can only be achieved with the ANR treatment.
+How long does Percocet withdrawal last? until the endorphin-receptor balance becomes restored, which can only be achieved with the ANR treatment.

 During the process of detox, patients can feel many unpleasant withdrawal symptoms.
 Typically, patients will seek assistance from rehab facilities that have long term detox programs or “rapid detox” for opioid withdrawals.
 These methods, specifically the “rapid detox” has now become outdated, as it has proven to be ineffective long term.
 Many patients will relapse back into opioid dependency.